 The absolute horror of that big flat dish with a disgusting lump of hard cheese surrounded by grease stuck with me for a long time.
 I was so confused about what queso was actually supposed to be.
 We even ASKED how we were supposed to eat it too because chips were breaking and we couldn’t figure it out.

-Of course I’d had melted cheese whiz, melted velveeta, and even a pre-mixed nacho sauce but I’d never reallly set out to HAVE queso until that restaurant.
+Of course, I’d had melted cheese whiz, melted Velveeta, and even a pre-mixed nacho sauce but I’d never really set out to HAVE queso until that restaurant.

 Let me tell you this, that bowl of seized cheese should have been tossed out with the trash.
 It was the most greasy disgusting mess of ruined queso I’ve ever.

 The trick to making GOOD smooth queso at home is time and patience.
 You can’t rush it.
 You can’t slap it in the microwave and cook it to death.
 If you do that your cheese is going to seize up and get hard and greasy.